PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 production connection.

-In the `start` function we've also removed the `if(dev)` statemenet preceeding our call to `routes.devStatic`.
+In the `start` function we've also removed the `if(dev)` statement preceeding our call to `routes.devStatic`.
 We need to modify `routes/dev-static.js` so that the static route handler is only registered for the development connection.